reanahub/reana-client/docs/gettingstarted.rst

 analysis to run on our REANA cloud.

-Please familiarise yourself with the structure of ``reana-demo-helloworld`` GitHub repository and how it specifies the analusis code, data, environment, and the computation workflow to produce the analysis output.
+Please familiarise yourself with the structure of ``reana-demo-helloworld`` GitHub repository and how it specifies the analysis code, data, environment, and the computation workflow to produce the analysis output.
 The ``reana-client`` usage scenario will be identical in submitting any complex research data computational workflows.